PlugsPakuko/Graphterac/README.md

 - Implement more custom cli options for variability of techniques
 - CRUD with separate project workspace at frontend
 - Neo4j cipher integration for more filtering options

+## References

+- ProjectDiscovery — https://github.com/projectdiscovery (useful tools for discovery and automation such as subfinder, assetfinder, httpx, naabu, nuclei, and others).
+This project uses several discovery concepts and tooling workflows inspired by ProjectDiscovery's tools and research.